 Help Us Bring This Film To You!
 CLICK

 Want to see this?

-When Wild Grass premiered at the Cannes Film Festival, it was widely recognised as being one of the most enjoyable and audacious films in the festival.
+When Wild Grass premiered at Cannes, it was widely recognised as one of the most enjoyable and audacious films in the festival.

 Adapted from a novel, L’Incident by the French author Christian Gailly, the film playfully examines the complications that ensue from the discovery by Georges (André Dussollier) of Marguerite’s (Sabine Azéma) stolen purse.
 This opens up the possibility for both Georges and Marguerite of rushing into the irrational, of just following their impulses where ever they may lead, with no heed to the consequences, that eventually leads to the much-discussed surprise ending.